nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 the bars a little further forward as well.
 There's a few mm left in the stack if I want to got slightly higher or lower.

+I also have a couple of [inner bar ends](https://bikepacking.com/gear/adding-alt-hand-positions-to-flat-bars/) which are just cheap 150mm "classic bar ends" from BBB, with a pair of very cheap flexi rubber grips forced over them (try some compressed air down the hole in the end)

 ## Granny Gears

 One of the things I really liked about this bike was that it came with